TheCDC/sudoku_backtracking/README.md

 ## Iterative Solving ##
-The `populate` method of the SudokuBoard object fill in all the freebies.
-It is called automatically by optimize.
-It is often useful to call it by itself as it returns the number of freebies filled in.
+The `populate` method of the SudokuBoard object fills in all the freebies.
+It is called automatically by the `optimize` method.
+It is often useful to call it by itself as it returns the number of freebies it filled in.

 ```python